ryjm/ziggurat/lib/zig/contracts/notes.md

 ##  State of Uqbar contracts

+- Concepts that need to be explained
+  - contract architecture (split between data and functions)
+    - "a contract is a stateless bundle of functions"
+  - chain architecture explainer (hands-on)
+  - contract execution explainer
+  - glossary of plain-language type explanations

+- After context above is shared, can explain contract writing hands-on
+  - how to design a data model
+  - how to perform chains of calls
+  - how to design arguments
+  - how to deploy & test contract
+    - write a test file
+    - use deploy script

 We're actively building contracts, both in order to run the testnet and explore the ergonomics of our data/execution model.

 For a contract to be 'ready', it must compile and pass tests for every supported call type.
 Then, we can store a compiled nock version of it in a folder (TODO: do this).
 From there, we can hardcode it into a town initialization generator and test it on-chain.